 Lower stories

 The soffits at the buildings' perimeters, along the ceilings of each arcade, have powerful spotlights that illuminate the arcades' floors and provide additional lighting for the lobbies' glass facades.
-Specially-made lenses were placed over the lamps to distribute the light evenly over the facades.
+Specially made lenses are placed over the lamps to distribute the light evenly over the facades.
 The lobbies have travertine floors and are connected by a travertine walkway.
 The pathway connects two travertine plazas surrounding the towers, creating a plinth.
 Around 1,100 stone slabs weighing up to 175 pounds (79 kg) each were used to construct the lobbies, walkway, and the plazas outside the buildings.
 Just above ground level, a steel canopy runs above a walkway connecting the south tower's northern facade and the north tower's southern facade.

 Upper stories

 On and above the second story of both buildings, the facade's glass windows run from the floor to the ceiling.
 The windows are separated vertically by mullion bars and horizontally by spandrel panels between different floors; the aluminum mullions run nearly the buildings' entire height.
 On each floor, each bay has a 21-by-9-foot (6.4 m × 2.7 m) opening.
 There are four window panes per opening, which are set into aluminum frames.
 The panes are divided into a larger upper section and a smaller lower section, which swing inward from hinges on the ceiling and floor, respectively.
 The buildings have a combined 3,232 panes with 130,000 square feet (12,000 m2) of glass.
-To prevent rain from entering the buildings during high winds, steel and rubber strips were affixed to the windows' edges.
+To prevent rain from entering the buildings during high winds, steel and rubber strips are affixed to the windows' edges.
 The windows' dimensions and the protruding mullions allowed Mies to emphasize both buildings' vertical design details over their horizontal details.

-The centers of each mullion are spaced 5+14 feet (1.6 m) apart, corresponding to one-fourth the width of the bays inside.
+The centers of each mullion are spaced 5+1⁄4 feet (1.6 m) apart, corresponding to one-fourth the width of the bays inside.
 Protruding I-beams are welded to the mullions.
-Each of the I-beams is about 8 inches (200 mm) thick, and the tops and bottoms of the I-beams are cut off, allowing the beams' cross sections to be seen.
+Each of the I-beams is about 8 inches (20 cm) thick, and the tops and bottoms of the I-beams are cut off, allowing the beams' cross sections to be seen.
 Architectural writers criticized the I-beams when the buildings were constructed, since the material was being used for purely decorative purposes, and since the use of decorative design details ostensibly contravened Mies's longstanding tendency not to use materials unless absolutely necessary.
 Mies told one reporter that there was both a "real reason" and a "good reason" for the I-beams' existence.
 While the "good reason" was to stiffen steel plates in the superstructure, the "real reason" was that the I-beams were intended to represent the steel superstructure, which was exposed only at the ground level.
 The I-beams also broke up the otherwise-flat facades, and, as sunlight hit the I-beams throughout the day, they cast shadows in specific patterns.
 All exterior steel was coated in black enamel paint, without any other surface finish.

 Interior

 When the towers were built, exposed steel superstructures above a building's first story were banned under Chicago's building codes, preventing Mies from exposing the buildings' steel frames on the upper floors.
 As a result, the columns in both buildings' superstructures (including at the perimeter) are encased in concrete above the ground story, which influenced his decision to put I-beams on the facade.
-Vierendeel trusses are used to support the upper floors; although the trusses are light, they also tended to make the upper stories sway considerably.
-The superstructures are still made primarily of steel, as opposed to Mies's later 900–910 North Lake Shore Drive, where the frames are made entirely of concrete.
+Vierendeel trusses are used to support the upper floors; although the trusses are light, they also tend to make the upper stories sway considerably.
+The superstructures are made primarily of steel, as opposed to Mies's later 900–910 North Lake Shore Drive, where the frames are made entirely of concrete.
 The beams are all welded together.

 Apartments